 History and Significance of Banarsi Sari

 If you want to see a luxurious and opulent Indian saree, it will be a Banarasi Saree!
-This saree is hands down the richest gift of Indian artisans to ethnic fashion and Indian textile industry Most of the characteristic motifs and designs on a Banarasi silk saree are inspired from the Mughal period including detailed floral motifs, foliate motifs and a string of leaves on the border called jhallar.
+This saree is hands down the richest gift of Indian artisans to ethnic fashion and Indian textile industry.
+Most of the characteristic motifs and designs on a pure Banarasi silk saree are inspired from the Mughal period including detailed floral motifs, foliate motifs and a string of leaves on the border called jhallar.
 A typical Banarasi sari has gold brocade or zari work, small motifs or designs, compact weaving, metallic appeal, heavy pallu and meenakari work.
 This saree is nothing less a gem in the world of Indian sarees.
 A Banarasi sari is a legacy which you can pass on for generations and will never lose its charm!

 Popular Bollywood Celebrities Styling Banarsi Saree

 Banarsi sarees are well-known for their excellent craftsmanship and rich fabric detailing, it takes years to curate one royal and authentic Banarsi saree.
 Bollywood actresses have been seen draping the breath-taking designer Banarsi sarees for an awards function, Red Carpet, or special occasions.
 Here are some of our best Bollywood celeb picks who justified the gorgeous drapes of Banarsi sari:

 This ever-charming former Miss World and actress knows her style very well.
 She picked an absolute elegant blush red banarsi saree with floral motifs.
 She has donned a Victorian jewelry with the retro-chic hairstyle.